Tawe/Writings/The World of Artumin/World Lore/Ancestry/Ancestry.md

 **Notable Individuals:**

 - **[[Hillcrack the Mighty]]**, barbarian of the [[Ravenguard]], known for his strength, patience, and spiritual clarity during the mission to [[The Skeleton King]]’s tomb

+## Kalidor

+**Origin:** Coral reef communities and coastal cities; aquatic simian-like folk shaped by millennia of tidal interaction
+**Type:** Humanoid (Water-Touched)
+**Average Lifespan:** 60–80 years
+**Common Height:** 5.0 – 6.0 feet
+**Notable Traits:** Fluid movement patterns; gill-slits for underwater breathing; prehensile fingers; thought patterns that mirror tidal flows

+The Kalidor are a graceful people whose bodies and minds reflect their deep connection to water and tide.
+Their skin shimmers with hints of deep-sea colors while subtle gill-slits allow underwater breathing.
+They value **adaptability, flow, and precise timing**, believing that **wisdom comes in waves**.
+Their fluid intelligence and pattern-recognition abilities make them excellent analysts, craftspeople, and negotiators.

+**Notable Individuals:**
+- **[[Claina Boltstump]]**, member of the [[Diligent Order of Locksmiths]], known for her analytical mind and policy innovation